A man faked his own death to avoid being prosecuted for raping his stepdaughter, authorities say

 In September 2017, a jury indicted him on 14 charges, including child exploitation and sexual battery, court records show.
 He posted bond and was released from jail - a decision McIlrath defended Thursday as his constitutional right.

 Scott's wife filed for divorce and got a restraining order against him, but he continued to terrorize her family, the Sun Herald reported.
-He repeatedly violated restraining orders and was jailed once, getting out after posting $USD65,000 ($NZD100,166) bail.
+He repeatedly violated restraining orders and was jailed once, getting out after posting US$65,000 ($100,166) bail.
 The mother told the paper she knew he would flee.

 "He wasn't the type of person to own up when he did something wrong," she said.
 "He said he'd never go to prison."